How to manage the 4 Month Sleep Regression

 How long does it last?

-Incorporate a bedtime routine and keep it simple and no longer than 30-45 minutes.
+- Incorporate a bedtime routine and keep it simple and no longer than 30-45 minutes.
 A warm bath, a massage, a full feed, and then place your baby in the cot awake.
 You can also offer an earlier bedtime if necessary.
-Sleep regressions can lead to missed sleep, which can lead to over-tiredness.
+This 4-month sleep regression can lead to missed sleep, which can lead to over-tiredness.

-Ensure your baby is FULL and maintain adequate feeds during the day, do not be afraid to offer more feeds, more often.
-The four-month regression often coincides with a growth spurt that may make your baby hungry.
-To receive Nutritional advice along with food guides, tutorial videos, example menus, plus 65+ recipes from Jacqui our Accredited Dietician along with detailed information relevant for your child's age inside Our Packages.
+- Ensure your baby is FULL and maintain adequate feeds during the day, do not be afraid to offer more feeds, more often.
+The four-month sleep regression often coincides with a growth spurt that may make your baby hungry.
+To receive nutritional advice from Jacqui (Our Accredited Dietician) along with food guides, tutorial videos, example menus, plus 65+ recipes all detailed and relevant for your child's age, check out Our App.

-I too experienced the 4-month regression and remember it like yesterday.
+I too experienced the 4-month sleep regression and remember it like yesterday.
 I struggled with the sleep deprivation and lack of knowledge.
-I lost all my confidence and had no idea what I was doing from one day to the next this same path and know how hard chronic sleep loss can be.
-You can watch my story below
+I lost all my confidence and had no idea what I was doing from one day to the next and know how hard chronic sleep loss can be.
+You can watch my story on the link below.